diemontufar/SentimentAnalyser/indexer/README.md

 ### Response

-If everithing was configured correctly, you may expect to see how the indexing process starts and documents are continously streamed from the couchdb database.
+If everything was configured correctly, you may expect to see how the indexing process starts and documents are continuously streamed from the couchdb database.
 It may take a while depending on the machine capabilities, cluster configuration and the amount of data to be indexed.